-We are working to refresh and simplify the flood warning and information service.
-Here is our plan (often referred to as a roadmap) describing the things we are working on and when we hope to have them ready for you to use.
+We’re refreshing and simplifying the service.
+Here’s our plan (often referred to as a roadmap) describing the things we’re working on and when we hope to have them ready for you to use.
 This could change.

-You can contact us for more detail about these features, or to suggest something else you’d like the flood warning and information service to provide.
+You can contact us for more detail about these features, or to suggest something else you’d like the service to provide.

-- built and established an online prototype designed to gather in-use feedback and metrics from a invited group of users across the key winter period (contact us to take part in future research)
+- built and established an online prototype designed to gather in-use feedback and metrics from an invited group of users across the key winter period (contact us to take part in future research)

 - refreshed designs for a new flood risk summary page, user dashboard and location search function, as well as completing content refinements for GOV.UK guidance pages

-- use GOV.UK Notify to send flood warnings by text message to people who register to receive flood warnings
+- started to use GOV.UK Notify to send flood warnings by text message and also letters to people who sign up to receive flood warnings

-- improve the content of our sign up for flood warnings service based on user feedback
+- started to simplify the sign up for flood warnings service in line with user feedback

 April 2019 to July 2019

-We will research, develop and test new features, including:
+We will continue to research, develop and test new service features, including:

 - historic flood information